 The Document of CRES (2008) focuses on the need for policies that strengthen the social commitment to higher education, its quality and relevance and the autonomy of institutions.
 These policies should focus on higher education for all, aiming to reach a higher social coverage quality, fairness and commitment to our people.
 They should lead to the development of alternatives and innovations in educational proposals, production and transfer of knowledge and learning, and promote the establishment and consolidation of strategic alliances between governments, private sector, civil society organizations and higher education, science and industrial technology.
-It should

-USP is an interval 226-250 and UNICAMP in the interval 301-350 (WUR, 2014) and in the 2014 ARWU ranking appears in the USP interval between 101-150. also consider the rich history, cultures, literatures and arts of the Caribbean and facilitate the mobilization of skills and values of the university in the region in order to build a diverse, strong, supportive and integrated Latin American and Caribbean society.
+It should also consider the rich history, cultures, literatures and arts of the Caribbean and facilitate the mobilization of skills and values of the university in the region in order to build a diverse, strong, supportive and integrated Latin American and Caribbean society.
 The focus given in the Document's perspective points to the need for enhancement of local spaces, thus bringing the construction of integrated ENLACES to local experiences.
-Additionally, it can be seen that the two Conferences (Cartagena and Paris) were characterized by concerns and discussions around education as a public good and responsibility of the State, highlighting in that sense, the role that UNESCO has played throughout its history as an international organization focused on education, science and culture issues.
+Additionally, it can be seen that the two Conferences (Cartagena and Paris) were characterized by concerns and discussions around education as a public good and responsibility of the State, highlighting in that sense, the role that UNESCO has played throughout its history as an international organization focused on issues of education, science and culture.

 What can be observed is that the theme involving internationalization of higher education is extremely complex.
-Discussions, far from being consensual, show divergences, especially regarding the purposes and forms of participation.
+Discussions, far from being consensual, show divergences, especially in regard to the purposes and forms of participation.
 In the literature, it is possible to realize that the concepts depart from international cooperation to initiatives that occur within a given institution that involve specific policies.
 Morosini (2006), reflecting on the subject, considers internationalization any systematic effort that aims to make higher education more responsive to the requirements and challenges related to the globalization of society, the economy and the labor market.
 The internationalization of higher education, to the author, is based on relations between nations and their institutions.
 Knigh and De Wit (1997) defend the proposition of the internationalization of higher education as a process of international or intercultural influence into all aspects of education and research.

-Morosini (2006) also calls attention to models of higher education internationalization.
-To the author, the model is called Peripheral and is still prevalent in Brazil.
+Morosini (2006) also calls attention to models of internationalization of higher education.
+To the author, the model is called Peripheral, and is still prevalent in Brazil.
 The author argues that this model concerns research and postgraduate education, in which agreements and partnerships are formed at an increasing rate.
 "The investigative function has linked to this researcher [and] seeks autonomy and international relations for the development of knowledge.
 Have a teaching function, especially undergraduates, is controlled by the state" (MOROSINI, 2006, p.
 202).

 It is worth mentioning, however, that in the last decade, public policies in Brazil appear to seek a shift toward a model of internationalization of higher education from institutionalization.
-An example of this is the Science Without Borders Program and its relationship with My English Online, as well as programs South-South, as they seem to also strengthen the national culture beyond geographical boundaries.
+An example of this is the Science Without Borders Program and its relationship with My English Online, as well as programs South-South, as they appear to also strengthen the national culture beyond geographical boundaries.